 Land and buildings are initially recognised at cost.
 Freehold land is subsequently carried at the revalued amount less accumulated impairment losses.
 Buildings and leasehold land are subsequently carried at the revalued amounts less accumulated depreciation and accumulated impairment losses.
 Buildings on the land are dilapidated redundant assets from a former use and therefore carry no value.

 An independent valuers opinion of the current value of the STDC Group land was prepared in accordance with the RICS Valuation Global Standards 2017, CIPFA Code and the International Financial Reporting Standards and related definition of "Current value".
-This valuation was carried out on 20/10/21, a desktop exercise was carrie dout by management as at 31/03/22 where no material amendments to this valuation were identified and this has informed the revalued figure shown in the accounts .
-Buildings on the land are dilapidated redundant assets from a former use and therefore carry no value.
+This valuation was carried out on 20/10/21 by Knight Frank LLP, a desktop exercise was carried out by management as at 31/03/23 where no material amendments to this valuation were identified.
+Buildings on the land are dilapidated redundant assets from a former use and therefore carry no value with the exception of newly constructed assets by the Corporation.